arturbac/conceptstl/README.md

 - **Evaluate Performance Impact:** Investigate how the introduction of constraints affects compile performance especially compile time template instantiation, providing insights and benchmarks.
 - **Standard Compliance Exploration:** Through the lens of concepts, examine how closely the current implementations of STL types and functions align with their described requirements in the C++ standard, are there any logic holes ?.

+## AI-Assisted Development

+This project makes significant use of AI technologies to assist in generating code.
+The intricate nature of C++ concepts and the comprehensive coverage required for the STL means that manually coding each aspect is highly time-consuming.
+By leveraging AI, `conceptstl` aims to expedite the development process, focusing on the content's accuracy and validity.
+While AI helps in scaffolding and code generation, meticulous attention is dedicated to ensuring that the resulting implementations faithfully meet the complex requirements set forth by the C++ standards for concepts.
+This approach allows for a more efficient exploration of potential improvements to STL, making the development both innovative and grounded in solid engineering principles.

 ## Getting Started

 To begin exploring `conceptstl`, clone the repository or use CPM and add target dependency on conceptstl::header_only.